Blendify/blender-manual/blender_docs/manual/editors/3dview/selecting.rst

 ==============

 The selection methods described above are the most common.
-There are also many more options accessible through the *Select* menu of the 3D view.
+There are also many more options accessible through the *Select* menu of the 3D View.

 Each is more adapted to certain operations.